 The Institute of Islamic Studies offers a range of courses at the graduate and undergraduate levels in Anthropology, Islamic History, Tradition, Law, Philosophy, Science, Theology, Languages (Arabic, Persian, Turkish and Urdu) and Modern Arabic Literature as well as modern developments in the Islamic world, such as Nationalism, Islamism, Secularism and Resurgence movements.

-Collection development is the responsibility of the Head Librarian and Liaison Librarian of the Islamic Studies Library.
-Both librarians work closely with the faculty and other McGill Branch libraries in developing the collection.
+Collection development is the responsibility of the Head of the Islamic Studies Library who works closely with the faculty and other McGill Branch libraries in developing the collection.